 The dark ages in eye care are over.
-In its state-of-the-art facility, West Boca Eye offers cutting-edge diagnostic and surgical care that rivals the deck of the USS Enterprise from “Star Trek.”
+In its state-of-the-art facility, West Boca Eye Center offers cutting-edge diagnostic and surgical care that rivals the deck of the USS Enterprise from “Star Trek.”
 Gone are the days when patients had to traverse multiple offices, juggling appointments for various tests.
-West Boca Eye has it all under one roof.
+West Boca Eye Center has it all under one roof.

 In the last year alone, there have been major advances in “high-tech eye tech” that make things much easier for the patient, he says.